CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 # Required Components

-The following steps are required to deploy Camunda onto an Oracle WebLogic server.
+The following steps are required to deploy Operaton onto an Oracle WebLogic server.

-## Install Camunda Domain Libraries
+## Install Operaton Domain Libraries

-The domain libraries include the Camunda engine and some utility JARs.
-The domain libraries must be visible to both Camunda as well as all process applications.
+The domain libraries include the Operaton engine and some utility JARs.
+The domain libraries must be visible to both Operaton as well as all process applications.

 The domain libraries can be found in the lib folder of the distribution: